Idler Pulley Noise

 - A burning rubber smell coming from the dryer during operation

-These symptoms are typically caused by a worn or seized idler pulley, where the pulley’s internal bearing has degraded over time, causing friction, slippage, or complete failure of the belt tensioning system.
+These symptoms are typically caused by a worn or seized idler pulley, where the internal bearing has degraded over time, leading to friction, slippage, or a complete failure of the belt tensioning system.

 Safety First